 With students who are open and dedicated to the formation process, it is as effective.
 I have been delightfully impressed by the honesty and the depth of conversation that happens in this fully virtual preaching precept.
 This happens because the students are all-in, not only for themselves but for one another.

-Where we currently are as the end of the semester approaches does not look like what I assumed it would when the semester began.
+The end of the semester didn’t look much like what I assumed it would when the semester began.
 While I want to say that it has been a wild ride, at Wartburg it has really been quite smooth.
 As schools around the world have been forced to move into online space because of the pandemic, our curricular innovations over the past four years put us in a place to handle the necessary changes with barely a hiccup.
-I think that because our school had the collective technological chops to make this move smoothly, we have maintained the capacity to continue to be both faithful and creative use of technology, especially with preaching and worship, sharing much of this learning with local parishes around the country for the sake of the gospel.
+I think that because our school had the collective technological chops to make this move smoothly, we have maintained the capacity to continue to be both faithful and creative technology users, especially with preaching and worship, sharing much of this learning with local parishes around the country for the sake of the gospel.